D4R60N/ChessUltimate/src/readMe.md

 unitId - specific unit

 # spaces
-o - open
+O - open
+"?" - whatever symbol
+E - enemy
-r - obstacle
+A - ally
-s - starting space
-p - promotion space
+TO - to space

 # logic
 & - and